ardakaykusuz/Creating_Dashboard_Using_Plotly_Dash/README.md

 - Regional Analysis – Density maps and region-based metrics
 - Customer Behavior Insights – Promo usage, payment methods, time-of-day activity
 - Cuisine Preferences – Top cuisines per cluster and visual comparison

+The visualisation of the dashboard is attached to the report.
+Please see this PDF file:
+'project_report.pdf'